 DSHA also has disadvantages.
 One such disadvantage is that "it (DSHA) does not take into account the inherent uncertainty in seismic hazard estimation" (Reiter, 1990).
-Another disadvantage is that "frequency of occurrence is not explicitly taken into account" (Reiter, 1990).
-In other words, DSHA is not reported in units of time.
+The other disadvantage is that "frequency of occurrence is not explicitly taken into account" (Reiter, 1990).
+In other words, DSHA does not carry units of time.
 As pointed out by Hanks and Cornell (1994), however, "it is generally possible to associate recurrence interval information with plausible deterministic earthquakes."
-Plausible deterministic earthquakes are always associated with a recurrence interval, so in this sense DSHA actually is associated with a unit of time (Wang and others, 2004b).
+The plausible deterministic earthquakes are always associated with a recurrence interval, so in this sense DSHA actually does carry a unit of time (Wang and others, 2004).

+3.0.
 Seismic Sources

 The causes of intraplate earthquakes in the central United States are not well understood (Braile and others, 1986; Zoback, 1992; Newman and others, 1999; Kenner and Segall, 2000).
 Two hypotheses have been proposed to explain this seismicity: (1) selective reactivation of preexisting faults by local variations in pore pressure, fault friction, and/or strain localization along favorably orientated lower-crustal ductile shear zones formed during earlier deformation (Zoback and others, 1985) and (2) local stress perturbations that may produce events incompatible with the regional stress field (Zoback and others, 1987).
 In the central and eastern United States, the regional stress field is reasonably well known from well-constrained focal mechanisms (see, for example, Herrmann and Ammon, 1997), yet the link between the stress field and the contemporary seismicity remains enigmatic.
-In fact, many dramatically different seismic source zones have been proposed and used in the seismic hazard estimates for the central United States (Electric Power Research Institute, 1988; Bernreuter and others, 1989; Risk Engineering Inc., 1999; Geomatrix Consultants Inc., 2004).
+In fact, many dramatically different seismic source zones have been proposed and used in the seismic-hazard estimates for the central United States (EPRI, 1988; Bernreuter and others, 1989; REI, 1999; Geomatrix Consultants Inc., 2004).
 Seismic source zones considered in this study are discussed below.

+3.1.
 New Madrid Seismic Zone